pronoym99/openvino_notebooks/notebooks/246-depth-estimation-videpth/README.md

 <p align="center" width="100%">
     <img src="https://raw.githubusercontent.com/alexklwong/void-dataset/master/figures/void_samples.png">
     <figcaption>
-        <span class="caption"> <i> A couple of depth samples taken during the course of data collection.</i> </span>
+        <span class="caption"> <i> A couple of depth samples taken during data collection.</i> </span>
         <i class="photo-credit"> Figure from Alex Wong's void dataset.</i>
     </figcaption>
 </p>

 A visual-inertial depth estimation pipeline that integrates monocular depth estimation and visual-inertial odometry to produce dense depth estimates with metric scale has been demonstrated via this notebook.

-The entirety of this notebook tutorial has been adapted from the [VI-Depth repository](https://github.com/isl-org/VI-Depth).
+This notebook tutorial has been adapted from the [VI-Depth repository](https://github.com/isl-org/VI-Depth).
 Some pieces of the code dealing with the inference have been adapted as it is the [utils](vi_depth_utils) directory and have been used in the notebook.
 The data for inference has been obtained as a subset of the data that has been linked [here](https://github.com/alexklwong/void-dataset/blob/master/README.md).
-Due to the **compressed** format of the data in openly available Google drive links, uncompressing the same for few inference examples is not recommended.
+Due to the **compressed** format of the data in openly available Google Drive links, uncompressing the same for a few inference examples is not recommended.
 Hence this OpenVINO™ tutorial downloads data *on the fly*.

 The authors have published their work here: